 Despite the basic similarities arising from the common framework, individual CGE models can differ significantly from one another depending on: (i) model closure; (ii) the form of the production and utility functions, and associated values of elasticity of substitution; (iii) whether the model adopts a static, recursive dynamic, or dynamic intertemporal approach; (iv) geographical coverage (single-country, multi-regional) and associated trade elasticity.
 These characteristics are of crucial importance for the impacts of CE strategies estimated by each model.

 In CGE modelling, ‘model closure’ refers to the critical choice of which variables are treated as exogenous (determined outside the model), and which are endogenous (determined within the model).
 This choice is crucial because it aligns the model with specific theoretical perspectives (e.g., neoclassical or Keynesian) and significantly influences the results of policy simulations (see Taylor, 2016; Alderman and Robinson, 1989).
 While CGE models offer the flexibility to adopt diverse closures, most of the reviewed studies, with the notable exceptions of Skelton et al. (2020), and Ross et al. (2023) in their treatment of the labour market, employ neoclassical closures.
 This generally entails assumptions of perfect competition in goods and labour markets, flexible prices and wages (with exogenous labour supply), savings driving investment, government expenditure adjusting to meet a pre-set deficit/surplus target, and a flexible exchange rate balancing the current account.
-These assumptions lead to a model equilibrium characterized by full employment and full capacity utilization, where output and employment converge toward a unique and optimal outcome.
+These assumptions lead to a model equilibrium characterized by full employment and full capacity utilization, where output and employment converge toward a unique and optimal outcome, determined by supply-side variables (e.g. population and productivity growth).

 The choice of closure has a considerable impact on the adjustment process after a shock, such as those associated with CE interventions, affecting estimated impacts.
 Despite the importance of this choice, Ross et al. (2023) is the only study in our selection which explores the results of CE transition scenarios using alternative closures.
 Specifically, they demonstrate that the effects on employment and GDP become more negative under a fixed nominal wage closure compared to a bargained real wage closure, where real wages are dependent on the unemployment rate.
-Their result is in contrast with the results of similar costless resource efficiency shocks obtained by Schandl et al. (2016), Hatfield-Dodds et al. (2017) and Nong et al. (2023), highlighting that the assumption of labour market equilibrium is crucial to estimated results.
+Their result is in contrast with the results of similar costless resource efficiency shocks obtained by Schandl et al. (2016), Hatfield-Dodds et al. (2017), and Nong et al. (2023), highlighting that the assumption of labour market equilibrium can be crucial to estimated results.

 The functional forms of utility and production functions, and particularly the elasticity of substitution, can also significantly impact CGE model results.
 The elasticity of substitution governs how easily firms and consumers can switch between inputs or goods when relative prices change, while maintaining a certain level of output or utility.
-A zero elasticity implies no substitutability (Leontief production), whereas an infinite elasticity means perfect substitutability.
+A zero elasticity implies no substitutability (goods and inputs are perfect complements), whereas an infinite elasticity means perfect substitutability.
 This parameter is critical for CE interventions aimed at, for example, promoting recycled materials or remanufactured products.
 Higher elasticity values amplify the impact of CE interventions that make CE alternatives relatively cheaper.

 It is crucial therefore that authors disclose the assumed values for elasticity of substitution and conduct sensitivity analyses to gauge impact on results.
 For instance, Brusselaers et al. (2022) demonstrated that reducing the elasticity of substitution between household appliances and repair services from 3.35 to 0.9 can lead to a 5.16% decrease in repair service consumption, depending on the policy scenario analysed.
 This highlights how significantly the substitutability between inputs or final goods assumptions influence the simulated impacts of policies related to CE.